AlcoholRehabHelp Logo

 • Rapid or shallow breathing

 You should also get emergency medical attention if you suspect alcohol intoxication.
-Do not try to help a person with alcohol intoxication on your own.
-An alcohol overdose can lead to serious health complications and death.10
+Don’t try to help a person with alcohol intoxication on your own.
+An alcohol overdose can lead to serious health complications and even death.10

 • Vomiting